shadowsocks/shadowsocks-qt5/README.md

 Introduction
 ------------

-Shadowsocks-Qt5 is a fast, reliable and cross-platform GUI fronted for [Shadowsocks](http://shadowsocks.org).
+Shadowsocks-Qt5 is a native and cross-platform GUI client for [Shadowsocks](http://shadowsocks.org).

 Features
 --------